 2. Drafting errors

-Drafting errors produce a quarter of the claims we see in company commercial work.
+Drafting errors produce just over a quarter of the claims we see in company commercial work.

 - acting on a sale and purchase agreement, a firm failed to include a term that was required to limit the client’s liability in the event of certain claims arising above a certain limit